djlucas/Samba-Admin-GUI/README.md

   - **Password reset** with "user must change password at next logon" support
   - **Real Windows ACL manipulation** using impacket for "Protect from accidental deletion"
   - **Complete group membership management** with add/remove functionality across all interfaces
+  - **Complete move and rename operations** with drag-and-drop support and context menu actions
   - Context menus with dynamic enable/disable options based on object state

 - ✅ **Advanced Security Features:**